-Dead Mountain: The Untold True Story of the Dylatov Pass Incident – Donnie Eichar
+Dead Mountain: The Untold true story of the dyalatov pass incident – Donnie Eicher

 This is not a book for everyone, but this is EXACTLY the kind of book I’d recommend my sister, dad, and cousins.
 But not my mam.
 If you love true horror stories and the unexplained (and piña coladas), you might be aware of the Dylatov Pass incident and the mysterious disappearance of nine hikers in the Ural Mountains.
 If not, be prepared for shredded tents, bare footprints in the snow, mysterious radiation, violent injuries, and no explanations for what happened on a winter camping trip on a peak called Dead Mountain.
+Find it here.

 Miracle in the Andes – Nando Parrado

 You may know this story already.
 The 1972 Andes air crash was written about in the book Alive, and turned into a film starring Ethan Hawk, but Parrado was one of the survivors, and this is his personal memoir.
 His courage and perseverance in crossing the mountains to find rescue, and honesty and insight into survival in the aftermath of the crash, make for a moving and inspiring book.
+Read it here.

 Some books can’t really be read in public, unless you’re prepared to be stared at for making great, snorting, guffaws of laughter that bring you to the point of accidentally peeing yourself (such as anything by Gerald Durrell, Tony Hawks, and this).
-A genuinely hilarious parody of the classic alpinist mountaineering epic, it nails the spirit of the genre so accurately, it was thought that W.E Bowman was the pseudonym of a big time mountaineer rather than someone who never in their life ventured to the Himalayas.
-Read it in companionship with No Picnic on Mount Kenya by Felice Benuzzi and A Short Walk in the Hindu Kush by Eric Newby.
+A genuinely hilarious parody of the classic alpinist mountaineering epic, it nails the spirit of the genre so accurately, it was thought that W.E Bowman was the pseudonym of a big-time mountaineer rather than someone who never in their life ventured to the Himalayas.
+Read it in companionship with A Short Walk in the Hindu Kush by Eric Newby.
+Get it here.

-The Living Mountain – Nan Shepherd
+the Living mountain – Nan Shepherd

 A little known book that was almost lost to time, this tribute to the Cairngorms is an outstanding piece of nature writing, transformative and heart-soaring.
 A spare, sparkling reminder that when spending time in the mountains, there are times where gaining the summit is just an insignificant distraction.
 It teaches us to slow down, look closely, and feel deeply to know our surroundings.
 I’ve recommended this book to everyone I know.
 READ IT NOW!
+Find it here.

 However often I walk on them, these hills hold astonishment for me.
 There is no getting accustomed to them.